 Even if we continue to receive funding for research and development under these contracts, there can be no assurance that we will successfully complete the development of robots pursuant to these contracts or that, if successfully developed, the U.S. federal government or any other customer will purchase these robots from us.
 The U.S. federal government has the right when it contracts to use the technology developed by us to have robots supplied by third parties.
 Any failure by us to complete the development of these robots, or to achieve successful sales of these robots, would harm our business and results of operations.
-Our business and results of operations could be negatively affected by significant changes in the policies and spending priorities of governments and government agencies.
+Our business and results of operations could be negatively affected by significant changes in the policies and spending priorities of governments and government agencies, and could result in restructuring charges related to workforce reductions, excess and obsolete inventory, impairment of asset values or other charges.
 Many of our government customers are subject to stringent budgetary constraints and our continued performance under these contracts, or award of additional contracts from these agencies, could be jeopardized by spending reductions or budget cutbacks at these agencies.